 Although the oral health of Americans has improved greatly over the past 75 years, it is still far from ideal, especially for low-income families.
 For many, access to oral health care is out of reach, contributing to a vicious cycle of poverty and poorer overall health.
-Kids from low-income families are twice as likely to suffer from tooth decay and less likely to visit the dentist.
+Kids from low-income families are twice as likely to suffer from tooth decay and half as likely to visit the dentist.

 To be more specific, 13% of youth aged 2-19 years have untreated decay–that’s more than 9.6 million kids.
 Aside from the pain and anxiety that tooth decay can cause, these children are also likely to be malnourished (because it hurts to eat), and get bullied.
-Children with poor oral health are three times more likely to miss school because of dental pain, leading to 51 million hours of missed school each year.
+Children with poor oral health are three times more likely to miss school because of dental pain, leading to 34 million hours of missed school each year.

 How does this happen in the wealthiest country in the world?
 The overarching reason seems to be a disregard for the importance of oral health, both as individuals and as a society.

-- Oral Health is not a priority for many families.
+Oral Health is not a priority for many families.
 According to recent data, only slightly more than 52% of adults visit the dentist as recommended, and more than 1 in 5 reported they hadn’t been to the dentist in years.
 Parents say they’re doing better for their children than they do for themselves, reporting that nearly 65% of children had been to the dentist every six months, while more than 10% had not seen a dentist in more than a year.
 (However, Medicaid statistics tell a much different story, below.)
 Why don’t more parents take their child to the dentist at least once a year?

-- Ignorance about the importance of oral health.
+Ignorance about the importance of oral health.
 We all have limited time and resources, but for many parents that means rationalizing skipping a trip to the dentist‒even for an urgent need‒rather than taking time off work or finding a way to pay for it.
 Many believe decay in a primary (baby) tooth is no big deal, or procrastinate because of how much they fear treatment will cost.
 (Read more here about why these are bad reasons to skip dental care.)
 Some caregivers believe that if the decay isn’t causing pain it doesn’t need to be treated.
 However, decay is an infection that can spread to other teeth, gums, and in severe cases even the brain, which can be deadly.
 It also can cause embarrassment or prevent the child from smiling or talking to others.
 This impacts the child’s ability to be social, make friends, and participate at school.

 Not only that, but not making oral health a priority can have consequences that last far beyond a toothache.
 Taking a child to the dentist for regular care instills healthy habits that will carry over into adulthood, which could be essential to their future success.
 In a recent survey, 20-28% of adults age 18-49 said the appearance of their mouth and teeth affected their ability to interview for a job.
 Furthermore, CNBC reported that most employers “make instant judgements based on appearance, including someone’s smile and teeth.”

 Low number of providers.
 In many areas there simply aren’t enough dentists to meet the needs of the community.
 These regions are classified as Dental Care Health Professional Shortage Areas (HPSAs).
 According to recent data, of the nearly 58 million people who live in these areas, on average only 29% are having their dental care needs met.